vatzmehta/MMScript/Readme.md

-# kotak_to_realbyte_converter
+# MMScript

-A simple tool to convert Kotak Bank statement CSV files into the Realbyte Money Manager format.
+A simple tool to convert Kotak/Kvb Bank statement CSV files into the Realbyte Money Manager format.

 ## Features